varnish/Varnish-Book/varnish_book.rst

    To understand best *grace mode*, recall `Figure 2 <#figure-2>`_, which shows the lifetime of cached objects.
    When Varnish is in *grace mode*, Varnish is capable of delivering a stale object and issues an asynchronous refresh request.
-   When possible, Varnish delivers a fresh object, otherwise Varnish looks for a stale object.
+   When possible, Varnish delivers a fresh object, otherwise Varnish builds a response from a stale object.
    This procedure is also known as ``stale-while-revalidate``.

    .. use cases

-   The most common reason for Varnish to deliver a `graced object` is when a backend health-probe indicates a sick backend.
-   Varnish reads the variable ``obj.grace``, which default is 10 seconds, but you can change it by three means:

-   1) by parsing the HTTP Cache-Control field ``stale-while-revalidate`` that comes from the backend,
-   2) by setting the variable ``beresp.grace`` in VCL, or
-   3) by changing the grace default value with ``varnishadm param.set default_grace 20``.

-   In the first case, Varnish parses ``stale-while-revalidate`` automatically, as in: ``"Cache-control: max-age=5, stale-while-revalidate=30"``.
-   In this example, the result of fetched object's variables are: ``obj.ttl=5`` and ``obj.grace=30``.
-   The second and third case are self descriptive.

    The typical way to use grace is to store an object for several hours after its ``TTL`` has elapsed.
    In this way, Varnish has always a copy to be delivered immediately, while fetching a new object asynchronously.